-Research shows that cooking with fresh and local products can help us feel more motivated in the kitchen.
-Those items produced and sold locally can create a higher level of engagement and enjoyment than those that have been imported or highly processed.
-The study mentioned above also found that when we consume local foods, our involvement in food preparation is higher, allowing us to be inspired by all the different local ingredients available in our kitchen.
-Cooking mindfully, being present during the whole process, has numerous benefits for our health; resulting in a more joyful activity that allows us to enjoy the meals that we passionately prepared.
+Research shows that cooking with fresh and local products can help us feel more motivated in the kitchen, as items that have been produced and sold locally can create a higher level of engagement and enjoyment than those that have been imported or highly processed.
+The study linked above also found that when we consume local foods, our involvement in food preparation is higher, allowing us to be inspired by all the different local ingredients available in our kitchen.
+Cooking mindfully and being present during the whole process, has numerous benefits for our health, ultimately resulting in a more joyful activity that allows us to enjoy the meals that we passionately prepared.

 By consuming local products or purchasing from farmers’ markets, we support and empower our local community.
-We may even personally know the farmer or the owner of the market, making it easier for us to ask questions and become informed about how the products are treated and delivered.
-The money we spend on buying local products stays within the area and can generate new economic opportunities.
+We can even personally know or get to know the farmer or owners of the market, making it easier for us to ask questions and become informed about how the products are treated and delivered.
+The money we spend on buying local products stays within the area and can generate employment and new economic opportunities.

-The majority of foods are seasonal and are only available during certain periods of the year.
-Therefore, if we do not adjust the dishes we cook to the available foods, we often need to buy out-of-season ingredients that are not as healthy (or as delicious) while being more expensive.
-Adjusting to the season can give us the opportunity to try new products that we do not usually consume and learn how to cook different meals.
+The majority of foods are seasonal and only available during certain periods of the year.
+Therefore, if we do not adjust the dishes we cook to suit the available foods, we can end up needing to buy out-of-season ingredients that may not be as nutritious or as tasty, while being more expensive.
+Adjusting to the season can give us the opportunity to try new products that we don’t usually consume and learn how to cook different meals.
 By following the seasons, we contribute to local food production and eat a greater variety of products that provide different essential nutrients for our body.
-When consuming seasonal foods, we make sure that we incorporate a greater variety of foods into our diet.
-Fruits and vegetables contain varying amounts of vitamins, minerals, antioxidants, and other important nutrients; therefore, by increasing the variety of foods we consume, we also make sure that we get enough nutrients for our bodies.

-Adopting mindful eating habits can take time, effort, and dedication, but once you get to know the products you can buy locally and seasonally, you can plan your meals in advance and start enjoying the fresh and tasty foods of your area, all while supporting your local economy as well as your health.
+Adopting mindful eating habits can take time, effort, and dedication, but once you get to know the products you can buy locally and seasonally, you can plan your meals in advance and start enjoying the fresh and tasty foods of your area, all while supporting your local economy and community, as well as your health.
 For more ways to make healthier food choices and promote your holistic health, book a personalized consultation with one of the Holisticly Nutritionists today!